Characterizing Web Search in The Age of Generative AI: Related Work

 \section{Related Work}

-\xhdr{Research on evaluating traditional web search engines} has focused on issues like relevance, diversity, freshness, and coverage.
-Relevance measures how well returned documents satisfy the user's information need.
-Metrics such as Precision, Recall, and nDCG reward systems that rank relevant results highly.
-Evaluation frameworks also measure \textit{diversity} to ensure coverage of multiple intents, subtopics, or viewpoints for ambiguous queries (\eg subtopic recall, $\alpha$-nDCG). \textit{Freshness} captures the timeliness of results, particularly for event-driven or transient queries. \textit{Coverage} measures the breadth of retrieved content.
-These criteria are effective for ranked lists of documents, but do not directly apply to the synthesized, single-response outputs of generative search engines.
+\xhdr{Evaluation of traditional web search} has long focused on issues like relevance, diversity, freshness, and coverage.
+Relevance metrics such as Precision, Recall, and nDCG measure how well returned documents satisfy the user's information need and reward systems that rank relevant results highly.
+Evaluation frameworks also measure \textit{diversity} to ensure coverage of multiple intents, subtopics, or viewpoints for ambiguous queries (\eg subtopic recall, $\alpha$-nDCG). \textit{Freshness} captures the timeliness of results, particularly for event-driven queries, and \textit{coverage} measures the breadth of retrieved content \cite{lewandowski2012framework}.
+These criteria are effective for ranked lists of documents, but do not directly apply to the synthesized, single-response outputs of generative engines.

 \xhdr{Large Language Models (LLMs)} are commonly assessed on question answering, summarization, factual grounding, and tool use~\citep{liang2023holistic,pmlr-v235-huang24x,huang2024planningcreationusagebenchmarking}.
 Summarization metrics capture coverage, coherence, and factual accuracy using measures such as ROUGE and BERTScore.
-In information-seeking contexts, retrieval-augmented generation (RAG) enhances LLMs with external knowledge to improve factuality \citep{heZeroIndexingInternetSearch2024, SHI2025114354, joTaxonomyAnalysisSensitive2025}.
-Recent work has applied LLMs to query understanding, ranking \citep{sunChatGPTGoodSearch2024}, and generating clarifying questions \citep{siroAGENTCQAutomaticGeneration2024, bacciuGeneratingQueryRecommendations2024}.
-In this work, we focus on a specific use case of LLMs as information sources, namely, web search.
+In information-seeking contexts, retrieval-augmented generation (RAG) enhances LLMs with external knowledge to improve factuality by incorporating external knowledge \citep{heZeroIndexingInternetSearch2024, SHI2025114354, joTaxonomyAnalysisSensitive2025}.
+Recent work has also applied LLMs to query understanding, ranking \citep{sunChatGPTGoodSearch2024}, and query refinement \citep{siroAGENTCQAutomaticGeneration2024, bacciuGeneratingQueryRecommendations2024}.
+In this work, we focus on a specific use case of LLMs as information sources in deployed, user-facing web search systems.